-In this work, our aim is to improve the performance of LLM\footnote{We use `planning LLM' to describe such LLMs.} tool calls while avoiding using real tools during test-time refinement.
-To this end, we introduce Gecko, a comprehensive environment hosting a large number of simulated tools which have the same input and output format as real tools and produce semantically reasonable outputs.
-As shown in Fig. \ref{fig2}, after receiving a task from user and tool calls from a planning LLM, Gecko simulates the execution of the tool calls and provide three types of feedback. \textbf{First}, Gecko checks whether the input follows predefined formats, \textit{e.g}., `input 2 is invalid because only float numbers are allowed.'
-This is implemented by a combination of rules and a helper LLM. \textbf{Second}, Gecko simulates tool responses.
-To ensure the simulated responses are semantically suitable and consistent with prior tool calls, we carefully prompt a helper LLM with the validated tool call, the tool schema, and the current task state. \textbf{Third}, Gecko uses a helper LLM to estimate the key states that reflect task progress based on the simulated tool responses.
-A judge LLM then assesses the inferred task state, determines whether task objectives are met, and provides task feedback on completion status and any outstanding issues.
+In this work, our goal is to improve LLM tool-call performance while avoiding real-tool trial-and-error during test-time refinement.
+We refer to the LLM that proposes tool-call sequences during simulated refinement as the \emph{planning LLM}.
+To this end, we introduce Gecko\footnote{Gecko comes from keywords a\textbf{ge}nt + feedba\textbf{ck} + envir\textbf{o}nment.}, a stateful simulation environment that simulates tools from their schemas, follows the same input and output formats as real tools, and produces semantically plausible responses.
+Given a user task and candidate tool calls from the planning LLM, Gecko grounds tool calls through three types of feedback. \textbf{First}, Gecko validates tool calls, including tool names and input arguments, \textit{e.g.}, ``input 2 is invalid because only float numbers are allowed.''
+This validation is implemented by a combination of rule-based checks and a helper LLM. \textbf{Second}, Gecko simulates schema-conforming tool responses.
+To make these responses task-relevant and consistent with prior tool calls, Gecko prompts a helper LLM with the validated tool call, the tool schema, and the current task state. \textbf{Third}, Gecko updates an estimated task state that reflects task progress, and a judge LLM compares this state with the user objective to determine whether the attempt is failed or completed.

-Further, the above three types of feedback allow us to naturally design a tool-call refinement method named GATS (grounding agent test-time scaling).
-In this method, feedback from Gecko is sent to the planning LLM to refine the tool calls, which are then fed to Gecko to collect further feedback.
-This process iterates until task feedback indicates success or until it exceeds the maximum retry times.
-Through GATS, we observe more correct arguments and more reasonable selection of tools.

-In all, by grounding agent tools calls in the Gecko virtual environment, we collect useful feedback for tool-call refinement while avoiding the cost incurred by real tools.
+Building on this feedback, we design Grounding Agent Test-time Scaling (GATS), a refinement method that lets the planning LLM explore candidate tool-call plans in Gecko before real execution.
+As shown in Fig.~\ref{fig2}, each failed simulated attempt provides feedback for the next attempt, while a completed simulated plan is prepended to the original user message as in-context guidance.
+The real-tool agent then solves the task using real tools, guided by the successful simulated plan.
+In this way, GATS allows LLM agents to preview likely execution outcomes and learn from failed attempts in a virtual environment, without carrying their costs or side effects into the real environment.